oschwengers/bakta/README.md

 Bakta is an offline tool dedicated to the rapid & standardized annotation of bacteria & plasmids.
 It provides **dbxref**-rich and **sORF**-including annotations in machine-readble (`JSON`) & bioinformatics standard file formats for automatic downstream analysis.

+> Bakta is young and still in a beta status!
+So please, test it, bend, sequeeze & smash it, try to crash it... but don't forget to file bug reports ;-)
+Of course, feedback of any kind and feature requests are highly welcome & very much appreciated ;-)

 The annotation of microbial genomes is a diverse task comprising the structural & functional annotation of different feature types with distinct overlapping characteristics.
 Existing local annotation pipelines cover a broad range of microbial taxa, *e.g.* bacteria, aerchaea, viruses.
 To streamline and foster the expansion of supported feature types, Bakta is strictly dedicated to the annotation of bacteria and plasmids.
 To standardize annotations, Bakta uses a comprehensive & versioned annotation database utilizing UniProt's UniRef clusters enriched by cross-references and specialized niche databases.

 Exact matches to known protein coding sequences (**CDS**), subsequently referred to as identical protein sequences (**IPS**) are identified via `MD5` digests and annotated with database cross-references (**dbxref**) to: